Lisbon is simply one of the most incredible cities in Europe.

 This post is going to be a long one, so I’ll stop rambling and instead share the absolute best things to do in Lisbon.

-Meander Through the Atmospheric Alleyways of Alfama
+Wander Through Atmospheric Alfama

 Alfama oozes character and charm.
 A little word of advice if you stay here, dragging your wheeled suitcases around is no easy feat.
 The narrow and, at times, steep cobble streets make for challenging terrain.
 Plus, the maze-like alleyways are sure to have you turned around in circles for the first little while.
 But that’s all part of the adventure.